Best Adventure Travel Apps 2026: Navigation to Safety

 First Aid by Red Cross (Free)

-The American Red Cross offers this app with offline-accessible first aid instructions with step-by-step guidance for common wilderness emergencies: fractures, hypothermia, heat stroke, allergic reactions, bleeding control, and CPR.
+The American Red Cross offers this app with offline-accessible first aid instructions for common wilderness emergencies: fractures, hypothermia, heat stroke, allergic reactions, bleeding control, and CPR.
 Not a substitute for wilderness first aid training, but an invaluable reference when your training memory fails under stress.

 Photo credit on Pexels